Panel talk, law and art, Stanford Law School, October 2024 (SLS 99).

 B.A., University of Pennsylvania, 1994.

-Decade of practice at top Am Law 100 firms (appellate, complex commercial litigation, antitrust, and IP litigation) at Gibson Dunn & Crutcher (San Francisco office) and Crowell & Moring (Washington, D.C. office).
+Decade in private practice at top Am Law 100 firms including Gibson Dunn (SF office) and Crowell Moring (DC office).

-Early 2023 — Two additional successful summary judgment oppositions on tort and causation issues.
+Two successful summary judgment oppositions on tort and causation issues.

 “I trust your writing and I trust the way you think.” — Silicon Valley solo practitioner formerly from Biglaw.
 Repeat work including recent Ninth Circuit brief re corporate and transactional issues.